 Top 10 FAQ

 Buffer is a tool that can hopefully help out in a few ways.
 First, you can write a bunch of posts at one time, choose which social profiles to send them to, and then Buffer will spread them out throughout the day or week so that you don't have to be at a computer all the time in order to have a social media presence.
 Second, since we shorten your links for you, we are able to provide more analytics than if you just were to post to Twitter or Facebook directly.
-A third piece we're eager to help with is content curation, we'll suggest posts we think you and your audience might be interested in checking out.
+We love to take a look to see what we can learn from these analytics.

 There are a few simple steps to getting set up.
 First, connect your social profiles to Buffer.
 Then, for each profile, hop into the "Schedule" tab to choose the days and times that your posts will go out.
 To add a post, click the "what do you want to share?" box at the top of the page, and type or paste in your post.
 Then, click the avatars for your profiles to choose which profiles this post will be scheduled to.
 Once you add it to your Buffer, you will see it under the "Buffer" tab for each of those profiles.